mohamedveron/Iot_tracking/README.md

 # Use api/api.yml file in the swagger ui to see the description of the apis description

+# Assumptions:
+1- Each device has one SIMCard and it is optional
+2- You have first create device and you will receive the id of this device then you can configure it by adding SIMCard to this device
+3- You can change the configuration status by update the status of the SIMcard and if the status is active then the device will be ready for sale.

 ## Setup of the component